asmitsirohi/Quotes-API/README.md

 - Free of Cost Quotes.
 - It is flexible and easy to use app.

-> You need to get unique APIKEY after Signup
+> You need to get unique APIKEY after Signup.

 ## Screenshots